Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 **Abilities:**
 When invoked, they make heavy objects very light and can levitate them.
 Rock-tenders are able to invoke the rocks through their ways to lift ships up the cliffs and then hand them to other rock-tenders further inland to set down.

+They can also be used to levitate moving creature, so the town guard uses them in emergency to detain criminals if they are in the area.

 *The rocks of Many?*
 They are actually a small project of [[The Many]], mostly a gag idea but expanded on later to help quarry places which eventually created the sea caves of [[Shimmer Mist Lagoon]], [[The Echoing Grotto]], and [[The Sunken Caverns]].